Frederick R. Chen

 Welcome!

 I hold a Ph.D. in Political Science from the University of Wisconsin–Madison (2022), an M.A. in International Relations from Peking University (2016), and a B.A. in International Politics from Tsinghua University (2013).
-In 202122, I was a pre-doctoral fellow with the Center for International Security and Cooperation at Stanford University.
+Prior to joining Ohio State, I was an assistant professor at the S. Rajaratnam School of International Studies at Nanyang Technological University, Singapore, and a pre-doctoral fellow at the Center for International Security and Cooperation at Stanford University.

 Thanks for visiting.
-Please do not hesitate to contact me with any questions.
+Please do not hesitate to reach out to me with any questions.

 Photo credit: Lumiere Photography Singapore